Chart Color Schemes

 Educational attainment in Hewett aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.7%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 18.7%, significantly lower than Australia's average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 13.2%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.9%) and certificates (29.2%).
+Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.4%).
+Vocational credentials are prevalent, with 41.1% of residents aged 15+ holding them - advanced diplomas at 11.9% and certificates at 29.2%.

 Frequently Asked Questions - Education